Chile

 We evaluate the net zero target as: Acceptable.

 Chile’s net zero target covers most key elements.
 It covers all sectors and gases, communicates strategic goals and emissions targets per sector, and provides a detailed methodological framework.
-Notably, Chile underpins these sector-specific ambitions with detailed emissions pathway analysis and budgets.
-While Chile does not actively outline any plans reply on reductions and removals outside its borders, future iteration of its NDC could explicitly rule out international credits.
+Notably, Chile underpins these sector-specific ambitions with detailed emissions pathway analyses and budgets.
+While Chile does not actively outline any plans to rely on reductions and removals outside its borders, future iterations of its NDC could explicitly rule out international credits.

 Chile could further improve its net zero target by considering good practice standards for a few elements.
 It could include international aviation and shipping in its target’s scope, and explicitly elaborate on fairness considerations.